CodePushGo/website/src/content/blog/en/npm-scripts-for-capacitor-ota-updates-explained.md

 | Update Speed | 114 ms for a 5 MB bundle | Global CDN delivery |
 | CI/CD Integration | GitHub Actions, GitLab CI | Custom workflows |

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!"
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!"
 > – Rodrigo Mantica [\[1\]](https://capgo.app/)

 The OTA update market has shifted significantly, especially after [Microsoft Code Push](https://learn.microsoft.com/en-us/appcenter/distribution/codepush/) shut down in 2024, with [Appflow](https://ionic.io/appflow/) set to follow in 2026.
 Simon Flack shared his perspective on these changes:

-> "We are currently giving a try to @Capgo since Appcenter stopped live updates support on hybrid apps and @AppFlow is way too expensive." [\[1\]](https://capgo.app/)
+> "We are currently giving a try to @CodePushGo since Appcenter stopped live updates support on hybrid apps and @AppFlow is way too expensive." [\[1\]](https://capgo.app/)

 Cost is another important consideration for teams.
-Capgo offers CI/CD capabilities at approximately $300 per month, a much lower cost compared to the $6,000 annual fees of enterprise-level alternatives [\[1\]](https://capgo.app/).
+CodePushGo offers CI/CD capabilities at approximately $300 per month, a much lower cost compared to the $6,000 annual fees of enterprise-level alternatives [\[1\]](https://capgo.app/).

 When implementing npm scripts in your deployment workflow, consider these factors: